 As neither Air France nor KLM flies to Australia, and these promotions apply only to these two airlines and not to their SkyTeam partners, you’ll need to look for awards that link overseas legs of your trip.

-For example, during the current August 2018 promotion, there is 25% off Business Class awards between Europe (which includes as far east as Israel and down to Morocco, Algeria and Tunisia) and many Canadian cities such as Calgary and Vancouver for 47,625 and 44,625 miles one-way respectively and 50% off Business Class award between Europe and Calgary for 30,250 miles one-way.
+For example, during the current November 2018 promotion, there is 25% off Business Class awards between Europe (which includes as far east as Israel and down to Morocco, Algeria and Tunisia) and some cities in China such as Gangzhou and Xiamen for 67,500 miles one-way respectively and 50% off Business Class award between Europe and Hangzhou for 45,000 miles one-way.

 Be aware that premium cabin award redemptions through Flying Blue tend to attract high fuel surcharges (e.g. ~$230 USD for the routes above).